-As one of the world’s oldest viticulture regions, wine production in Montenegro dates back to the Third Crusade in the late 12th Century, making its mark on modern day wine production in the country’s fertile central region.
+Wine production in Montenegro dates back to the late 12th century, making its mark on modern day wine production in the country’s fertile central region.

-Located in the town of Rogami, near the Zeta River and on the path to the Adriatic, the Radevic Estate is linked by ancient Roman ruins to the abandoned city of Doclea.
+- Located in the village of Rogami, near the Zeta River, the Radević Estate is linked by ancient Roman ruins to the abandoned city of Doclea.
 The south-facing vineyard serves as the perfect environment for producing world-class wines.
-At the crossroads of tradition and modern-day wine practices, this family-owned winery honours the work of prior generations by curating modern methods of winemaking, inspired by tradition and dedicated to the history of this culturally significant area of Montenegro.
+At the crossroads of tradition and modern-day wine practices, this family-owned winery honors the work of prior generations by curating modern methods of winemaking, inspired by tradition and dedicated to the history of this culturally significant area of Montenegro.

 Chardonnay 2017 – premium wine, winner of the Gold OIV medal, Slovenia 2018